atxr/bake/README.md

 make
 ```

 Then you will be able to execute the built applications in this directory.
-Check the (TODO coming soon) documentation to understand the apps.
+Check the documentation to understand the apps.
 The building has been tested on Archlinux x64 only, feel free to open an issue if you experience building issues with another architecture.

 ### Documentation